BinFlush/striptest/README.md

 ```
 Doing these exposures simply amounts to setting your metronome to the tempo (181), optionally making the metronome mark every third beat, and start counting (from 0) when you start your exposure.
 Keep counting on every third beat and make adjustments according to whatever teststrip method you use, as per the "Count" column.

-As show, we expose the entire strip for 5 counts (15 beats), then we cover the first piece and expose the rest for an additional 1+1/3 counts (4 beats) and so on.
+As shown, we expose the entire strip for 5 counts (15 beats), then we cover the first piece and expose the rest for an additional 1+1/3 counts (4 beats) and so on.
 ## Background

 ### Traditional f/stop Printing